Manuelshub/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 - `0-what-is-my-pid`: This script displays its own PID.

-- `1-list_your_processes`: This Script that displays a list of currently running processes.
+- `1-list_your_processes`: This Script displays a list of currently running processes.

+- `2-show_your_bash_pid`: This Script displays lines containing "bash".

+- `3-show_your_bashpid_made_easy`: This Script displays the PID along with the process name.

 ## Usage